MrHotChocolate/DC-Justice-League-Guide/README.md

 # DC Justice League Guide
 The Justice League Guide is a web application designed to provide fans and newcomers alike with in-depth information about the characters of the DC Universe, particularly focusing on the Justice League members.
-This interactive guide allows users to explore character background and powers, and significant story arcs,**** enhancing the user experience through engaging content and multimedia resources.
+This interactive guide allows users to explore character background and powers, enhancing the user experience through engaging content and multimedia resources.

 **Educational Content:** Users can learn about the various powers, weaknesses, and histories of their favorite superheroes.
 **Accessibility:** Information is presented in a user-friendly format, making it accessible to a wide audience.